godotengine/godot-docs/learning/features/assetlib/uploading_to_assetlib.rst

 |image0|

-While it may look like a lot (and there is more to scroll down), each field is described in terms of what you should put in.
+While it may look like a lot (and there is more as you scroll down), each field is described in terms of what you should put in.
 We will nonetheless go over what is required in the submission form here as well.